Alans: Medieval Alania

+In 1277 Mengu-Timur sent an expedition against the rebellious Alans in the city of Dedyakov.
+As a result of the campaign, the city was burned.According to many researchers, Dedyakov was located on the territory of the capital of North Ossetia - Vladikavkaz.

 It is believed that some Alans resettled to the North (Barsils), merging with Volga Bulgars and Burtas, eventually transforming to Volga Tatars.
-It is supposed that the Iasi, a group of Alans founded a town in the northeast of Romania (about 1200–1300), near the Prut river, called Iași.
+It is supposed that the Iasians, a group of Alans founded a market in the northeast of Romania (about 1200–1300), near the Prut river, later called Iași town.
 The latter became the capital of Moldavia in the Middle Ages.

+Classical Alania finally ceased to exist at the end of the 14th century, when Tamerlane invaded.
+After defeating the Golden Horde in the Battle of the Terek River in 1395, he subsequently attacked several Alanians leaders, leading to months of slaughter and enslavement, which are still remembered in a popular Ossetian folk song called "mother of Zadaleska".
+Tamerlane's invasion led to the Alans fleeing into the depths of the Caucasus Mountains and the end of the Alans' presence in the steppes north of the Caucasus, which is preserved in the Digorian legends.

 Alan mercenaries were involved in the affair with the Catalan Company.

-Later history

-Descendants of the Alans who live in the autonomous republics of Russia and Georgia speak the Ossetian language which belongs to the Northeastern Iranian language group and is the only remnant of the Scytho-Sarmatian dialect continuum, which once stretched over much of the Pontic steppe and Central Asia.
-Modern Ossetian has two major dialects: Digor, spoken in the western part of North Ossetia; and Iron, spoken in the rest of Ossetia.
-A third branch of Ossetian, Jassic (Jász), was formerly spoken in Hungary.
-The literary language, based on the Iron dialect, was fixed by the national poet, Kosta Khetagurov (1859–1906).

-Physical appearance

-The fourth-century Roman historian Ammianus Marcellinus wrote this on the appearance of the Alans:

 Genetics

 In a study conducted in 2014 by V. V. Ilyinskyon on bone fragments from 10 Alanic burials on the Don River, DNA could be abstracted from a total of seven.
 Four of them turned out to belong to yDNA Haplogroup G2 and six of them had mtDNA I. The fact that many of the samples share the same y- and mtDNA raises the possibility that the tested individuals belonged to the same tribe or even were close relatives.
-Nevertheless, this is a strong argument for direct Alan ancestry of Ossetians, competing with the hypothesis that Ossetians are alanized Caucasic speakers, since the major Haplogroup among Ossetians is G2 also.
+Nevertheless this supports the argument for a direct Alan ancestry of Ossetians, competing with the hypothesis that Ossetians are alanized Caucasic-speakers, as the main haplogroup among Ossetians is also G2.

 In 2015, the Institute of Archaeology in Moscow conducted research on various Sarmato-Alan and Saltovo-Mayaki culture Kurgan burials.
-In this analysis, the two Alan samples from the 4th to 6th century CE had yDNAs G2a-P15 and R1a-z94, while from the three Sarmatian samples from 2nd to 3rd century CE two had yDNA J1-M267 and one possessed R1a.

-Also, the three Saltovo-Mayaki samples from 8th to 9th century CE turned out to have yDNAs G, J2a-M410 and R1a-z94 respectively.
+In this analysis, the two Alan samples from the 4th to 6th century had yDNAs G2a-P15 and R1a-z94, while from the three Sarmatian samples from 2nd to 3rd century two had yDNA J1-M267 and one possessed R1a.
+Also, the three Saltovo-Mayaki samples from 8th to 9th century turned out to have yDNAs G, J2a-M410 and R1a-z94 respectively.

-A genetic study published in Nature in May 2018 examined the remains of six Alans buried in the Caucasus from ca. 100 CE to 1400 CE.
+A genetic study published in Nature in May 2018 examined the remains of six Alans buried in the Caucasus from c.
+100 to 1400.
 The sample of Y-DNA extracted belonged to haplogroup R1 and haplogroup Q-M242.
-One of the Q-M242 samples found in Beslan, North Ossetia from 200 CE found 4 relatives among Chechens from the Shoanoy Teip.
+One of the Q-M242 samples found in Beslan, North Ossetia from 200 found 4 relatives among Chechens from the Shoanoy Teip.
 The samples of mtDNA extracted belonged to HV2a1, U4d3, X2f, H13a2c, H5, and W1.